Case Study: A Customer-centric Approach to Consent Management

 Aura-Soma’s goal is for their wellness products to help every person fulfil their potential.
 It was this focus on wellbeing that fuelled their desire to put the decision about tracking their customers’ behaviour in the hands of their customers.

 Our expertise was sought to identify and implement a Consent Management Platform (CMP) that mirrored Aura-Soma’s focus; used a future-proofed implementation to align with how privacy laws are evolving; and maintained data accuracy, which was of paramount importance to successful marketing.

-Read on to find out exactly how helped Aura-Soma with their consent management, or get in touch here and find out how we can help you to ensure your data remains accurate and your customers have choice when it comes to consent.
+Read on to find out exactly how helped Aura-Soma with their consent management, or feel free to book in a free consultancy call with our experts and find out how we can help you to ensure your data remains accurate and your customers have choice when it comes to consent.